2024 Somaliland presidential election

 Presidential elections were held in Somaliland on 13 November 2024.
 In the election, incumbent President Muse Bihi Abdi of the Kulmiye party was seeking a second and final term in office against the opposition candidates Abdirahman Mohamed Abdullahi "Irro" of the Waddani party, and Faysal Ali Warabe of the UCID party.
 The election was held concurrently with an election to determine the three national political parties for the next decade.

-The election, which had an expected turnout of over one million people across two thousand polling stations, marked the fourth election in the de-facto nation's history.
+The election, which had an expected turnout of over one million people across two thousand polling stations, marked the fourth election in the de facto nation's history.
 Alongside the restarting of the Las Anod conflict in the nation's east, which had delayed the election from taking place on the originally planned date of 13 November 2022, important issues voters wanted addressed by the next president included the economy/inflation, food security, job availability and the recognition of the nation on the global stage.
 The election was won by Abdullahi.

 Seen from a larger regional perspective, the 2024 Somaliland election was one out of a total of five presidential elections in Africa in 2024 that ended with a transfer of power from the incumbent to the opposition (the others being Senegal, Mauritius, Botswana and Ghana).
 This was the most significant power transfer in a single electoral year in Africa since the rebirth of constitutional rule on the continent in the early 1990s.

 Background

-The election will mark the fourth direct presidential election since Somaliland's adoption of a one person one vote system.
+The election marked the fourth direct presidential election since Somaliland's adoption of a one-person one vote system.
 The election was originally scheduled to be held in 2022 but was postponed by two years by the House of Elders, due to unresolved disputes between the government and the oppositions parties.
 Following the elections postponement, civil unrest broke out in the countries eastern Sool region after a man was killed.
 The unrest would ultimately lead to the start of the ongoing Las Anod conflict and Somaliland losing control of parts of Sool it had controlled since 2007.

 On 1 January 2024, during the lead up to the election, President Bihi signed a Memorandum of Understanding (MoU) with Ethiopian Prime Minister Abiy Ahmed.
 The signing of this MOU led to controversy in the greater region and prompted criticism from the Government of Somalia and its allies.